kmazurczyk/AirBnB-Price-Predictor/README.md

 * GLMs: OLS, SGD, Lasso and Polynomial Lasso
 * Trees: Decision tree, random forest

 The data was split into training and testing sets (80-20 split).
+Each model's performance was assessed using the R-Squared and RSME score from cross-validation.
 After tuning and cross-validation, each model performed similarly with approximate 0.6 mean R2 during training.

 Detailed training results can be found under **/models**.